 Food photography is sometimes about trying out new tactics, and methods, and experimenting.
 You can try shooting on your floor as long as it’s a clean wooden floor or any other surface floor, as a great background, or as a backdrop to some magnificent pictures.

 You can also experiment with bouncing light off tin foils, polystyrene boards, good foil, and copper foil- these are great for the lighting to reflect into the shots’ shadows.

 24. Invest in your backgrounds

-Investing in one quality background is excellent in transforming your food.
+Investing in one quality background is excellent for transforming your food.
 It ensures that it’s the star of the show.
-It would be best to start with something that you can use for everything and excellent for giving you a signature look.
-You can use recycled wood planks, sand them, stain them to give that non- glossy colour.
+It would be best to start with something that you can use for everything and is excellent for giving you a signature look.
+You can use recycled wood planks, sand them, and stain them to give a non-glossy colour.

 The surrounding of the food is essential as the food itself.
 A well-designed setting gives the picture context and mood.
 Details like matching your plate to the colour of the food are crucial.
 However, you can exclude the surroundings and take a close shot of only the food.

 Do the surroundings give you a balanced composition?
 The elements need to complement rather than dominate the food.

 In case you aren’t sure of the background to go for, you can look for inspiration from items like cookbooks and magazines.
 Avoid vinyl backgrounds as much as possible as they usually appealingly reflect light.
 When you shoot up close, it may make your food look fake.

 It’s no doubt that practice makes it perfect.
 You need to visualize the shot and get creative along the way.
 Pay attention to details and the light.
 There is no shortcut if you want to become the best in food photography.
 It’s a great tip if you are an absolute beginner in the photography industry.